StatisticalRethinkingJulia/StatisticalRethinking.jl/docs/src/intro.md

 [StatisticalRethinkingJulia](https://github.com/StatisticalRethinkingJulia) is intended to allow experimenting with this learning process using [Stan](https://github.com/StanJulia).

 As such, in v1.x quap() and ulam() have been replaced by StanOptimize.jl and StanSample.jl.
 This means that much earlier on StatisticalRethinking.jl introduces the reader to the Stan language.
 Chapter 9 of the book contains a nice introduction to translating the `alist` R models to the Stan language (just before section 9.4).
-This is illustrated in the 4 snippets in the subdirectory `intro_scripts` in this package.
+This is illustrated in clips in the subdirectory `scripts/03/intro_stan` in this package.

 As stated many times by the author in his [online lectures](https://www.youtube.com/watch?v=ENxTrFf9a7c&list=PLDcUM9US4XdNM4Edgs7weiyIguLSToZRI), this package is not intended to take away the hands-on component of the course.
-The clips are just meant to get you going but learning means experimenting, in this case using Julia.
+The clips are just meant to get you going but learning means experimenting, in this case using Julia and Stan.